civicinfo/votebymail/nebraska.md

 #### Absentee/Mail-in eligibility
-Any voter may request an early voting/absentee ballot.
+Any registered voter may request an early voting/absentee ballot.

 #### How to apply for absentee/mail-in ballot